erikcorry/hilbert-virtual-memory-map/README.md

 A vibe-coded node utility that takes a list of virtual memory regions and plots them on a zoomable canvas in your browser.

+## Demo

+🎮 **[Try the live demo](https://erikcorry.github.io/hilbert-virtual-memory-map/)** - Features an interactive Chrome browser memory map with smooth zoom animations

+The demo showcases a real Chrome process memory layout captured from `/proc/pid/maps`, demonstrating how memory regions are distributed across the 48-bit virtual address space using a Hilbert curve visualization.

 The Hilbert curve is used to map addresses to pixels, so that any consecutive area is connected in the image.
 Resolution is 1 pixel = 64Mbytes.
 Tuned to the 47 bit user-space available on Linux.

 Understands its own format, but can also read the format of /proc/pid/maps.